-- (i) Coordinate collaboration with Strategic Analysis, Research, and Reporting to provide the Council with appropriate data regarding graduate programs; - (ii) Coordinate collaboration with Enrollment Management on generating information on student recruitment, financial aid, and graduation. - 4.
-The Graduate Council is reconstituted each academic year.
+- (i) Coordinate collaboration with the Office of Institutional Research to provide the Council with appropriate data regarding graduate programs; - (ii) Coordinate collaboration with Enrollment Management on generating information on student recruitment, financial aid, and graduation.

+- 4. The Graduate Council is reconstituted each academic year.
 Each member is appointed to a one-year term. - 5.
 The Graduate Council selects its own chairperson annually.